Le Village Tomohiro

 Booking

 Booking difficulty is high.
-The service windows are short, the format is intimate, and a Michelin star in a small-town setting means demand regularly exceeds supply.
-Book as far in advance as your schedule allows , several weeks minimum should be assumed.
+The service windows are short, the format is intimate, a Michelin star in a small-town setting means demand regularly exceeds supply.
+Book as far in advance as your schedule allows, several weeks minimum should be assumed.
 There is no booking method confirmed in the venue data, so check current availability through standard French reservation platforms or contact the restaurant directly.
 Do not arrive without a reservation.

 Practical Details

 Address: 3 Grande Rue, 78160 Marly-le-Roi, France.
 Hours: Tuesday–Saturday, lunch 12:30–1:30 PM, dinner 7:30–9:00 PM; closed Monday and Sunday.
 Price: €€€.
-Dress: No dress code is confirmed, but a Michelin-starred room at this price tier warrants smart-casual as a baseline , avoid casual sportswear.
+Dress: No dress code is confirmed, but a Michelin-starred room at this price tier warrants smart-casual as a baseline, avoid casual sportswear.
 Reservations: Essential; book well in advance.
 Getting there: Marly-le-Roi is accessible by RER A from Paris (Saint-Germain-en-Laye direction, then local connection); allow 45–60 minutes from central Paris.
 A car is the more practical option for dinner given the town's limited late transport links.

 How It Compares